WebAssembly/spec/spectec/test-prose/TEST.md

     - valtype_u0 is reftype.
     - the reference type reftype is valid.
   - Or: valtype_u0 is BOT.

+Valtype_ok/num
+- the value type numtype is valid if:
+  - numtype is valid.

+Valtype_ok/vec
+- the value type vectype is valid if:
+  - vectype is valid.

+Valtype_ok/ref
+- the value type reftype is valid if:
+  - reftype is valid.

+Valtype_ok/bot
+- the value type BOT is valid.

 Resulttype_ok
 - the value type sequence t* is valid if: